2025-ilaria/project-/llm-prompts.md

 In conclusion, we opted for **`l0:description`** because we thought it was the most appropriate choice given the kind of description we wanted to add.

-## 8️⃣ Missing information: latitude and longitude
+## 8️⃣ Missing information: Latitude and longitude

 We asked both ChatGPT and Gemini for information about the latitude and longitude of the Teatro Massimo di Palermo, using the **zero-shot prompting technique**: